lyhistory/lyhistory.github.io/docs/vuepress/docs/software/database/postgresql_pgpool.md

 ```
 ##### 2.2.2.10 Pgpool-II Configuration - .pcppass
 ```
 //Since follow_master_command script has to execute PCP command without entering the password, we create .pcppass in the home directory of Pgpool-II startup user (root user).
+If doesn’t have root access, repeated same step under postgres user home directory (/var/lib/pgsql), make sure the permission is 600.

 [all servers]# echo 'localhost:9898:pgpool:pgpool' > ~/.pcppass
 [all servers]# chmod 600 ~/.pcppass
 ```

 ##### 2.2.2.11 firewall for Pgpool-II